 Toy fox terrier

-What a perfect name for the trifecta of qualities this little breed holds.
+What a perfect name for the trifecta of qualities one of the smallest dog breeds holds.
 If you break it down, there’s toy, meaning the toy group or what the AKC classifies as a breed small enough to fit in your lap (and yes, they love to snuggle).
 Fox—well, just look at that face!
 And finally, terrier, meaning this is also a feisty and fearless hunter of small rodents.
 When it comes to training, they get bored easily (I see a squirrel!), so keep sessions short and sweet.

 This German-bred hound’s body resembles a hot dog, but according to Animal Planet, the hot dog is actually mimicking the dog.
 Hot dogs were originally called Dachshund Sausages!
 That small, long body and pointy nose were bred for sniffing, hunting, and digging out prey without leaping from high surfaces to capture it.
-They’re keen to what’s happening outside and will bark when they sense people or a car driving up.
+Dogs in this small dog breed are keen to what’s happening outside and will bark when they sense people or a car driving up.
 Just don’t let them jump down from a high guard post.
 Their long body and short rib cage make them prone to slipped discs.

 Coton de Tulear

 Pronounced, “co-TAWN-day too-LEE-are,” the seemingly pretentious French name isn’t really befitting of its true character.
 These pups don’t need to put on airs to impress; they’re about as easy-going, lovable, affectionate, and comical as you can get.
 Known for showering kisses, clowning around, and walking on their hind legs, these fluffy white furbabies are outgoing and friendly to family and strangers alike.
 And if the Coton de Tulear couldn’t be any more perfect, according to the AKC, they rarely develop genetic health issues.